gvwilson/buildtogether.tech/src/process/index.md

 title: Process
 ---

-A [%i "development process" %][%g development_process "development process" %][%/i%] defines who does what, when, in order to build a piece of software.
+A [%g development_process "development process" %][%i "development process" %] defines who does what, when, in order to build a piece of software.
 Many have been described over the last fifty-odd years; most have passionate advocates and equally passionate detractors, but the differences between them are smaller in practice than in theory.
 This chapter therefore